Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-\begin{theorem} Let $G$ be a directed graph. $G$ is $k$-vertex strongly connected iff any set $S$ such that $\vert S \vert = k$ is a $k$-strong root. \end{theorem} \begin{proof} Assume that $G$ is $k$-vertex strongly connected, and $S$ such that $\vert S \vert$.
+\begin{lemma} Let $G$ be a directed graph. $G$ is $k$-strongly vertex connected iff every set $S$ of vertices with $\vert S \vert = k$ is a $k$-strong root. \end{lemma} \begin{proof} Assume that $G$ is $k$-strongly vertex connected, and $S$ such that $\vert S \vert=k$.
 It follows from \cref{lem:source} that $S$ is a $k$-strong root.